devilish-crow/dotfiles/README.md

 -----------
 > [!WARNING]
 > The installation process will wipe your configurations for iwd and greetd whilst also overwriting your .profile <br>

-You can use the `ansible-playbook playbook.yml --ask-become-pass` to install this configuration on your Alpine machine.
+You can use `ansible-playbook playbook.yml --ask-become-pass` to install this configuration on your Alpine machine.
 You could also execute `sway-run` to start the desktop enviroment if you don't like tuigreet.

 Sound:
 ------